unitreerobotics/unitree_ros_to_real/README.md

 ```

 # Run the package
-You can control your real B1 robot from ROS by this package.
+You can control your real Aliengo robot from ROS by this package.

 Before you run expamle program, please run